Events and Partnerships Privacy Notice

 On occasions events will be delivered internationally.
 In these cases it may be necessary to share data overseas in which case we will check there is adequate protection.

-Where the University uses companies based in the US, we will try to use companies that have signed up to the Privacy Shield Framework.
+Where the University uses companies based in the US, we will use companies that are able to demonstrate equivalent levels of data protection, as required by law.

 How long do we keep this information for?

-In line with JISC Records Retention Schedule documents relating to the organisation and administration of events shall be kept for 1 year following event completion and 3 years following event completion for the planning and evaluation of events.
-Delegates, who continually attend events or give consent for ongoing event notifications, data will remain active on our client relationship management system or Eventbrite until such a time that consent is withdrawn.
+Delegates who continually attend events or give consent for ongoing event notifications, data will remain active on our client relationship management system until such a time that consent is withdrawn.

 How can you verify, modify or delete your information?

 You also have the right to withdraw your consent in cases where you have provided this.
-Contact the Events and Partnerships team on 01274 23217 or events@bradford.ac.uk.
+Contact the Events and Partnerships team on events@bradford.ac.uk.

 What are your rights as a data subject?